 Sometimes, the state will determine that the estate should be divided differently from what an individual wants to happen.
 This is why proper planning is so important.

 The term “estate planning” can conjure up visions of courts and attorneys and the fees that go along with them.
-Instead, we should think of estate planning as a process that doesn’t necessarily need to involve shelling out large sums of money.
+Instead, we should think of estate planning as a process that doesn’t need to involve shelling out large monetary sums.
 And, it certainly isn’t only something of concern for the wealthy.

 Estate Planning Mistake to Avoid #2: Out Of Date Information

-Even if you’ve done some estate planning in the past, there may be circumstances that lead to an update to your old plan becoming necessary.
+Even if you’ve done some previous estate planning, there may be necessary circumstances that lead to updating your old plan.
 A common example is during a marriage.
 With all the event planning and coordination, and the combining of finances, it can be easy to forget to update your beneficiaries on your bank accounts, investments, or insurance policies.

 This becomes an even bigger issue when dealing with a second marriage.
-Everyone has heard horror stories of the person who remarried then died but left their ex-spouse on as the sole beneficiary of their estate due to an oversight.
+Everyone has heard horror stories of someone dying and unintentionally leaving their ex-spouse as the sole beneficiary of their estate.

-It’s also a good idea to review your will or trust to make sure the people referenced in those documents are still the ideal candidates for the roles you are designating.
-For example, if your older brother is the executor of your will.
+It’s also recommended to review your will or trust to make sure the people referenced in those documents are still the ideal candidates for the roles you are designating.
+For example, let’s say your older brother is the executor of your will.
 If in the time since drafting the will, you’ve grown apart, or he’s developed some serious health concerns, you may want to consider designating someone else as your executor.
 Or at least adding on a backup person.

 Estate Planning Mistake to Avoid #3: Improper Healthcare Planning

-Part of a complete estate plan should involve planning what happens when you get sick and can’t make decisions at the time.
+Part of a complete estate plan should involve planning what happens when you get sick and can’t make decisions.
 There are countless stories and examples of what happens when healthcare planning isn’t done in advance.

 Unfortunately, she had not done any estate planning, didn’t have a living will, nor had she designated a health care power of attorney.
 She remained in this vegetative state for 15 years, while her case became hotly debated in the national news.

-Her husband argued that she would not have wanted to be left in this state, while her parents took the opposite view.
+Her husband argued that she would not have wanted to be left in this state, while her parents thought otherwise.
 What should have been a very private, personal matter became a daily headline on the evening news.

-You can avoid situations like this by taking the time to choose someone to act as your health care power of attorney.
-Then you can make your wishes known about things like life support and medical treatments.
+You can avoid situations like this by choosing someone to act as your health care power of attorney.
+Then, you can make your wishes known about things like life support and medical treatments.
 When you are unable to make those decisions, they can make them for you according to your plans.

 Estate Planning Mistake to Avoid #4: Relying Too Heavily On Your Beneficiaries